sercantutar/profiny/ReadMe.txt

 *****************************************************************************************

 Profiny is a profiling helper tool which consists of just one header file.
-In order to use Profiny, you should install these libraries:
+In order to use Profiny, you should have a compiler supporting c++11.

-	boost version 1.52 (or newer)

 A sample code using Profiny can be written as follows: